em20nn/TwitterGetLikedPostsUrls/README.md

 # Install

-Install python --> download the latest version from python.org
+Install Google Chrome --> download the latest version from google.com Install Python --> download the latest version from python.org

 OPEN A CMD COMMAND LINE